gelisam/acme-circular-containers/README.md

 The Acme category is for joke packages, so as you might guess from that and from the paragraph above, spineless immutable data structures are rarely a good idea.
 Nevertheless, some serious packages do provide important spineless immutable data structures, such as [Arrays](http://hackage.haskell.org/package/array), for those few situations in which the read operations sufficiently outnumber the write operations that the improvement of reads from O(log n) to O(1) compensates for the deterioration of writes from O(log n) to O(n).

+When I started to write this package, I initially though that the data structures I was implementing might offer the same kind of benefits in similarly-rare circumstances.
+However, it turns out that for each of them, there is already an existing standard data structure which has the same performance on the operations I support, and often also support fast updates.
+So this package really does deserve its Acme label, and should serve as a cautionary tale: yes, it is possible to implement immutable spineless data structures, but you probably shouldn't!

 ## Circular

 Unlike Arrays, which are spineless because all the data is in a single node, the data structures in this package consist of several nodes.
 The nodes point at each other, giving you O(1) access to their neighbours, and those pointers are allowed to form cycles.
 This differs from spine-based data structures, in which parent nodes point to their child nodes but not vice-versa.